Grass-fed beef is an excellent source of protein helpful for building muscle, burning fat, reducing cravings, and keeping you full long after you eat.

 - Lower risk of E. Coli: 6.3 million (grass-fed) vs 20,000 (grain-fed)

-- More environmentally friendly: 40% less greenhouse gases, 85% less energy use, and restores soil fertility
+- More environmentally friendly: 40% fewer greenhouse gases, 85% less energy use, and restores soil fertility

 - Pastured a.k.a truly grass-fed (farmers market or meat shares)